Google

 Text: NPWS Lake Mungo

-The line of gravel in the previous photograph is the most recent shoreline at Lake Mungo.
+The line of gravel before you is the most recent shoreline at Lake Mungo.
 It is called the Zanci shoreline gravels and represents a brief high water phase from 22 to 24 000 years ago.
 After this Lake Mungo dried and rarely refilled.
 Other lakes in the north of this region have held water more recently.

 A horizontal line drawn from this gravel shoreline to similar gravels near the Mungo Visitors Centre shows the depth of water in Lake Mungo was about eight metres.